devolvdev/devolv/README.md

 pytest
 ```

+---

 ## 🧰 About

-This is part of the [devolv](https://github.com/devolvdev) OSS DevOps toolkit.
+This tool is part of the [Devolv OSS Toolkit](https://github.com/devolvdev), a growing collection of DevOps-first security and automation tools.

+Follow the repo for upcoming modules like:

+- `devolv scan`: analyze AWS infrastructure
+- `devolv generate`: produce IAM policies safely
+- `devolv etl`: secure CI/CD for policy transformation

+---